hazelcast/hazelcast/docs/design/sql/09-optimizer.md

   Table[DRUID](table2)
 ```

-Or we may try to push the filter to the Cassandra database, this reducing the number of rows returned to the local process.
-To do
+Or we may try to push the filter down to the Cassandra database, this reducing the number of rows returned to the local process.
-this we set the `CASSANDRA` convention to the filter node, so that the executor understands that it should be passed to the
+To do this, we set the `CASSANDRA` convention to the filter node, so that the executor understands that it should be passed to
-database, rather than be processed locally:
+the database, rather than be processed locally:
 ```
 Join[BINDABLE]
   Filter[CASSANDRA](table1.field = 1)